Annotated Ada Reference Manual (Ada 202y Draft 3)Legal Information

 Legality Rules

-{AI95-00329-01} {AI95-00414-01} {AI05-0229-1} Aspect No_Return shall not be specified for a null procedure nor an instance of a generic unit.
+{AI95-00329-01} {AI95-00414-01} {AI05-0229-1} {AI12-0093-1} A subprogram defined by a null_procedure_declaration Aspect No_Return shall not be nonreturning specified for.
+For an instance of a generic subprogram, any specification of aspect No_Return shall be confirming a null procedure nor an instance of a generic unit.

-Ramification: {AI05-0229-1} {AI12-0269-1} The procedure can be abstract.
-If a nonreturning subprogram is renamed (anywhere) calls through the new name still have the nonreturning semantics.
+Ramification: {AI12-0093-1} {AI05-0229-1} {AI12-0269-1} {AI22-0005-1} The procedure can be abstract.
+If a nonreturning subprogram is renamed (anywhere), calls through the new name still have the nonreturning semantics.

 5/2